GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Introduction

-\paragraph{Our approach.} We answer this question in the affirmative, by proposing \methodname{} (Gumbel-Softmax Quantization), a post-training scalar quantization method which closes most of the gap to second-wave techniques while staying entirely within the standard scalar weight-only format. \methodname{} preserves the simplicity of the scalar setting: it produces symmetric, group-wise, $b$-bit weights drawn from a small uniform grid, and is therefore directly compatible with existing scalar inference kernels.
-Yet, on the accuracy side, it substantially improves over previous scalar-focused methods such as GPTQ~\citep{gptq}, AWQ~\citep{awq}, QuIP~\citep{quip}, and EfficientQAT~\citep{chen2025efficientqat} at $2$ and $3$ bits, where recovers the majority of the gap to the strongest vector- and trellis-quantized baselines.
-Although calibration-based, \methodname{} also scales to very large Mixture-of-Experts (MoE) models, including the trillion-parameter-scale Kimi-K2~\citep{team2025kimi}, where second-wave methods have so far never been applied.
+\paragraph{Our approach.} We answer this question affirmatively, by proposing \methodname{} (Gumbel-Softmax Quantization), a post-training quantization method which closes most of the gap to second-wave techniques while preserving deployment-friendly scalar structure.
+In its main form, \methodname{} produces symmetric, group-wise, $b$-bit weights drawn from a small uniform grid, and is therefore directly compatible with existing scalar inference kernels.
+Yet, on the accuracy side, it substantially improves over previous scalar-focused methods such as GPTQ~\citep{gptq}, AWQ~\citep{awq}, QuIP~\citep{quip}, and EfficientQAT~\citep{chen2025efficientqat} at 2 and 3 bits, where it recovers the majority of the gap to the strongest existing baselines.
+Beyond this standard scalar setting, we also show that the same local discrete-assignment view can be used to improve existing GGUF K-Quant checkpoints: \methodname{} starts from a GGUF model, optimizes its assignments, and projects the result back into the same K-Quant format, preserving compatibility with GGUF inference stacks. \methodname{} also scales to very large Mixture-of-Experts (MoE) models, including the trillion-parameter-scale Kimi-K2~\citep{team2025kimi}, where second-wave methods have so far not been applied.

-\paragraph{Method overview.} The key idea behind \methodname{} is that we want to reformulate layer-wise reconstruction as a \emph{differentiable} discrete-assignment problem.
+\paragraph{Method overview.} The key idea is that we want to reformulate layer-wise reconstruction as a \emph{differentiable} discrete-assignment problem.
 For each weight coordinate, we introduce a small set of trainable logits over the candidate grid points, and obtain a soft quantized weight via Gumbel-Softmax sampling~\citep{maddison2016concrete, jang2016categorical}.
 The resulting reconstruction loss is fully differentiable in both the per-group scales and the discrete assignments, and can be optimized jointly via gradient-based methods.
-As the temperature is annealed, the soft assignments collapse onto hard grid points, yielding a fully discrete quantized layer at the end of training.
+As the temperature is annealed, the soft assignments collapse onto grid points, yielding a fully discrete quantized layer at the end of training.